 Finally, I found the top I needed.
 It was long-sleeved, but I cut the sleeves off.
 Didn't I do a wonderful job of it?

-So, what is my costume?
+my costume?
 Well, in addition to this tee, I also bought ski goggles and a leg harness, but those are the only clues I'm going to give you!
 L and I both did full dry-runs of our costumes (including make-up for me) yesterday and today so that we could take pictures and figure out our timing before work tomorrow.
 I'll have a big post up tomorrow with our costume pics!

 I hope you had a fabulous weekend, everyone!